Chirayu123dot/Location-Tracker/README.md

 # Location Tracker - Android App 🎯
-A simple android application that periodically tracks the users location and displays it.
+A simple android application that periodically tracks the user's location and displays it.

 ## Features 📝
 The android app lets you: